King Charles III supports probe into monarchy's slave ties

 Biden review of chaotic Afghan withdrawal blames Trump

-President Joe Biden's administration on Thursday laid the blame on his predecessor, President Donald Trump, for the deadly and chaotic 2021 withdrawal of U.S. troops from Afghanistan that brought about some of the darkest moments of Biden's presidency.
+U.S. President Joe Biden's administration on Thursday laid the blame on his predecessor, president Donald Trump, for the deadly and chaotic 2021 withdrawal of U.S. troops from Afghanistan that brought about some of the darkest moments of Biden's presidency.

 -